There has been an increase in scam cases over the years, which has led some Singaporeans to ignore suspicious calls.

-The man proceeded to ask how to spell it -- and Aini complied -- before he said that he would confirm what was going on.
+The man proceeded to ask how to spell it -- and Nurul complied -- before he said that he would confirm what was going on.

 Shortly after, he claimed access to her Singpass would be restricted and her passport would be under observation.
-Aini pretended to panic and asked the man for help.
+Nurul pretended to panic and asked the man for help.

 He provided a lengthy explanation about how her phone number had sent out "suspicious" messages which were then reported by others.
 When he asked her for an explanation, she insisted that she never did such a thing.

-At the end of the video, Aini repeated that she did not send the messages the man spoke of because she "is a ghost".
+At the end of the video, Nurul repeated that she did not send the messages the man spoke of because she "is a ghost".

 "I'm a real ghost.
 I'm coming.
 I'm coming to find you," she added, using a voice nobody would not want to hear at night.

 Unsurprisingly, the man hung up.